 Go alone.
 This may be the hardest prescription to follow, but only go to the clinic when absolutely necessary, and don’t take anyone who doesn’t need to be there.
 If that means getting a babysitter, it’s worth it.
 Or, ask a friend or responsible teenager to sit with your other children in the vehicle while you run in the clinic (alone or with the patient).
 Do your part to keep illness contained.
 That means keeping sick people at home where they belong while they are contagious instead of dragging them through public places exposing other people to pathogens.

-In the old days, people took the idea of “quarantine” much more seriously, and it could be very effective.
+In the old days, people took the idea of “quarantine” much more seriously, and in that way are much more progressive than moderns.
 If everyone followed these precautions, then children and adults who are there just for well-child and physicals would be better protected.

 Be informed about what’s going around.
 Don’t take your child in for a vaccination or well baby visit while stomach virus or strep throat is raging in your community.
 Postpone until things settle down.
 All it takes is a quick call to your local clinic or doctor’s office.
 They can tell you which illnesses are currently circulating.